Kadeem Jack: Cangrejeros de Santurce (2021)

 On August 22, 2021, Jack signed with Cangrejeros de Santurce of the Baloncesto Superior Nacional.

 On October 28, 2021, Jack signed with Capitanes de la Ciudad de México of the NBA G League.
 However, he was waived before the season opener.

 Return to the Oklahoma City Blue (2021–2022)

 On December 30, 2021, Jack was acquired by the Oklahoma City Blue of the NBA G League, but was later waived on January 5, 2022.

 Sioux Falls Skyforce (2022–2023)

 On October 24, 2022, Jack joined the Sioux Falls Skyforce training camp roster.

 Pieno žvaigždės Pasvalys (2023–2024)

 On September 18, 2023, Jack signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League (LKL).

 Al Wahda (2024)

 On October 3, 2024, Jack signed with the Al Wahda of the UAE National Basketball League.

-NorthPort Batang Pier (2024–present)
+NorthPort Batang Pier (2024–2025)

 On November 25, 2024, Jack signed with the NorthPort Batang Pier of the Philippine Basketball Association (PBA) as the team's import for the 2024–25 PBA Commissioner's Cup.